ptbjack/Library/Mi/Main/Sex.md

         * Reduction of sex and the sexual to the point of ontological inconsistency, which, as such, is irreducible.
 - ‘The sexual’ as the psychoanalytic name for the inconsistency of being.[^2]
 	- The sexual is the edge of meaning, inner limit; the point of consistency of being that induces production of meaning.
-	- Sexual meanings revealed in therapy mask the reality of [[Drive]], it is a means of satisfaction through meaning [[Jouis-sense]], satisfaction in the production of sexual meaning.
+	- Sexual meanings revealed in therapy mask the reality of [[Death drive]], it is a means of satisfaction through meaning [[Jouis-sense]], satisfaction in the production of sexual meaning.
 Psychoanalysis tries to deactivate the path of this satisfaction, to make it useless.[^2][^3]
 	- [[Heidegger]]: being-towards-death → [[Lacan]]: being-towards-sex.[^2]

 Lacan v Butler:[^7]